AidanRosen/HexPass-Portfolio-Vector/src/README.md

 NOTE: Scrum Master Grades are marked with a ***
 <br />
-NOTE: Pair grades are marked with a !!!
+NOTE: Pair/Trio grades are marked with a !!!

 # Aidan: